Fossil collecting: Exposure

 College students collecting fossils as part of their invertebrate paleontology course.
 This is a roadside outcrop of Ordovician limestones and shales in southeastern Indiana.

 Areas where sedimentary rocks are being eroded include exposed mountainous areas, river banks and beds, wave washed sea cliffs, and engineering features like quarries and road cuts.
 Coal mining operations often yield excellent fossil plants.
 The best ones are found not in the coal itself but in the associated sedimentary rock deposits called coal measures.

 Wave-washed sea cliffs and foreshore exposures are often good places to search for fossils, but always be aware of the state of the tides in the area.
 Never take chances by climbing high cliffs of crumbling rock or clay (many have died attempting it).
 Dried up natural lake beds and caves in the form of pitfall traps frequently have high concentrations of fossils (e.g., Cuddie Springs and Naracoorte Caves in Australia).

 Most fossils have either a different colour from the surrounding rock (due to the differing mineral composition), a differing shape or texture, or a combination of both.
 A fossil can be extracted from its environment with a similar colour to the surrounding rock it was found in.

+Dredge-spoil islands in the lower Cape Fear River estuary near Wilmington, North Carolina expose reworked material from the Castle Hayne Limestone formation alongside Miocene and Pliocene marine sediments, making fossilized shark teeth accessible along the shoreline at low tide.